Hephaisto-dev/airline-information-system/analysis/TestScenarios.md

 >   Start Sales Process

 #### Scenario

 >1.
-Open the application.
+The actor navigates to the register flights page.
 >2.
-Verify that the homepage of the application is displayed.
+The system displays all registered flights.
 >3.
-Navigate to the upcoming  flights page.
+The actor selects a registerd flight(flight 113 from los angeles to new york on 11-2-2011).
 >4.
-Verify that the system displays all upcoming flights.
+The system displays extra details about the flight(seats, plane, etc) and an option to activate the sales process.
 >5.
-Select an upcoming flight(flight 12321).
+The actor selects the option to start the sales porcess.
 >6.
-Verify that the system shows the selected flight.
->7.
-Activate the sales process for the selected flight.
->8.
-Verify that the system indicates that the sales process was successfully activated.
+System indicates that the sales process was successfully activated.